prasannaram19591/source-code/api/README.md

 ## Running the API
 To run the API, follow these steps:

-1. Clone this repository to your local machine. `git clone https://github.com/prasannaram19591/source-code.git`
+1. Clone this repository to your local machine. `git clone https://github.com/prasannaram19591/source-code.git` and move to the api directory `cd api`
 2. Install openapi and uvicorn server pip packages. `pip3 install fastapi uvicorn`
 3. In order to constantly reflect the code changes write a service file in your liniux under `/etc/systemd/system/`
 4. Name the service any name like openapi.service and write the following contents.